My Sister's Room

 My Sister's Room (MSR) is a lesbian bar in Atlanta, Georgia.
 It is one of the few remaining lesbian bars in the nation.
-It was opened in 1996 by Susan Musselwhite and has been lesbian-owned and operated bar since 1996.
+It was opened in 1996 and remains a lesbian-owned and operated bar but welcomes the entire LGBTQIA community.
 Pictures of My Sister's Room in the 1990s are in Emory University's permanent photo collection.

+The owners credit their longevity to being a safe queer space with good vibes and intoxicating energy.